 Cross-Vuser transactions are transactions that allow you to measure the duration of a process that involves multiple Vusers.
 For example, you can create a cross-Vuser transaction to determine how long it took the receiving party to get the information that was sent.
 This transaction type originates from one Vuser and ends at another.

-The Vusers who start and end the transaction, form a cross-Vuser pair.
+The Vusers who start and end the transaction (one-on-one), form a cross-Vuser pair:

 For both a cross-Vuser pair and a cross-Vuser group, the transaction is initiated by a single Vuser.